Vehicle valuations and write-offs

 Left-hand-drive vehicles

 Insurers might take off money from the market value of the vehicle if it’s left-hand drive.
-Left-hand-drive vehicles are usually worth less in the UK, so we’d normally say it’s fair for your insurer to deduct up to 20%.
-If it’s an imported right-hand-drive vehicle, the deduction should be 10%.
+Left-hand-drive vehicles are usually worth less in the UK, so we’d normally say it’s fair for your insurer to deduct the difference between a left-hand drive vehicle and a right-hand drive vehicle, from the market value.

 We may decide that the deduction shouldn’t be applied if the left-hand drive vehicle is a classic car.
 This is because: